holoscanner/holoscanner.github.io/proposal.md

 ## Questions and Concerns
 Will there be portions of the mesh corresponding to the other players in the room even if those players are moving?

 Can we get any more low-level data from the Hololens?
 SDF, depth map?
+Can we ensure that the data we're receiving is not biased by previous observations?

 How well can we approximate the mesh with primitives and still have a compelling experience?